rust-lang/rust-wiki-backup/Proposal-for-bindless-bind.md

 #### 3. Nesting is somewhat inconsistent.

-In general, I tried to say that a plain `_` indicates a hold in the expression in which it appears, but a nested `_` expression creates a nested closure.
+In general, I tried to say that a plain `_` indicates a hole in the expression in which it appears, but a nested `_` expression creates a nested closure.
 So `_(_)` yields `{|x,y| x(y)}` but `_(_.a)` yields `{|x| x(_.a)}` (as shown above).
 However, this nesting rule is